open-energy-transition/KPI-OSM/voltage_substations/README.md

 ## ❗Issues/Caveats
 1. In OSM, there is no query to distinguish modification and creation.
 So if all you did was add a name, then that power plant will be counted to you.
 The only distinguisher of a node/way/relation, is the "version" in the changeset of OSM.
+2. Issues may arise since not all voltage values have been cleaned for (ex: 220kv;110kv/60kv).
-3. If you do not find capacity of a plant, then it's not counted
+3. If you do not find the voltage, then it's not counted in the table.